bnb-chain/bnb-chain.github.io/docs/bnb_greenfield/tutorials/core/access-control/access-control.md

 ## Prerequisites
 Before getting started, you should be familiar with:

 * [Greenfield basics](../../../guide/introduction/introduction.md)
 * Greenfield command line [examples](https://github.com/bnb-chain/greenfield-cmd#examples)

-Also, make sure you have the following dependencies installed with the latest version:
-* Go version above 1.20

 ## Access Control Features